-This study aims to determine the 2-dimensional and 3-dimensional simulator programs and their influence on the learning process of BS Maritime Transportation and BS Marine Engineering students at Maritime University (JBLFMU-Molo) for school year 2010-2011.
+This study aims to determine the 2-dimensional and 3-dimensional simulator programs and their influence on the learning process of BS Maritime Transportation and BS Marine Engineering students at Maritime University, Philippines.
+The participants in this study were the 160 BSMT and BSMar-E students of the Maritime University (JBLFMU-Molo) for school year 2010-2011.
 Participants in the study were enrolled at the Deck Simulator Program and Engine Room Simulator (ERS), which introduced the 2-D and 3-D simulator programs as part of the different tasks for skills development of maritime students (BSMT and BSMar-E) at Maritime University in the Philippines.
 The researchers instructed the respondents to write down all their comments, suggestions, observations, and remarks on the perceived influence of using the 3D and 2D simulator programs.
 After the gathering of the qualitative information, the researchers classified and categorized the write-ups of the respondents into different "categories."
 The analysis of comparison in relation to learning process brought about by the two (2) simulator programs was processed by the researchers.
 The "categories" were used towards establishing the concepts/views whether these simulation programs influence the learning process of nautical (BSMT) and marine engineering (BSMar-E) students at Maritime University (JBLFMU-Molo) in the Philippines.
 The results revealed that the 2-D and 3-D simulator programs are good learning aids which are helpful to marine engineering students.
-Sustaining the marine engineering students "competent skill" in performing the different tasks in simulator is needed and should be enhanced.
+Sustaining the marine engineering students' "competent skill" in performing the different tasks in simulator is needed and should be enhanced.